 Total $25,000

 That leaves people zeroed-out.
-And again, I’m being conservative, and I haven’t included a number of smaller expenses.
+And again, I’m being conservative: I haven’t included a number of smaller expenses, and that huge numbers of people are deeply in debt.

 We have forgotten that it was once possible for an average person to accumulate money.
 The truth is that productive people should be comfortable.
 Well-off, as they used to say.

-You might want to think about that question.
+You might want to hold that question in mind.

 Paul Rosenberg